Skip to main content

 40% Specialization

 Start with diagnostic tests to identify your weakest areas.
-Most successful LET passers recommend:
+A focused review plan should:

 • • Build foundational knowledge before moving to complex topics